 Step by step guide – from your home to cruise ship

-There are more than ten big cruise ship companies operating around the world.
-All of them companies have their corporate websites, and with some of them you can apply for a job online.
+There are more than ten big cruise ship companies operating around the world, and more than twenty smaller companies.
+All of them have their corporate website, and with some of them, you can apply for a job online.

-Fill the job application, enclose your resume, and do it in a right way.
+Fill the job application, attach your resume, and do it in a right way.
 What is the right way?